dankamongmen/notcurses/USAGE.md

 // with it to its new destination.
 Their z-order is maintained. struct ncplane* ncplane_reparent_family(struct ncplane* n, struct ncplane* newparent);

+// Destroy ncplane 'n'.
+None of its contents will be visible after the next
+// call to notcurses_render().
+It is an error to attempt to destroy the
+// standard plane.
+It is a noop if 'n' is NULL. int ncplane_destroy(struct ncplane* n);

+// Destroy ncplane 'n' and all its bound descendants.
+It is a noop if 'n'
+// is NULL.
+It is an error to attempt to destroy the standard plane. int ncplane_family_destroy(struct ncplane *n);

 // Replace the ncplane's existing resizecb with 'resizecb' (which may be NULL). void ncplane_set_resizecb(struct ncplane* n, int(*resizecb)(struct ncplane*));